-Also, in terms of economic damages, you might be able to recover some or all of the wages that you lost as a result of not being able to work following your accident and the closed head injury that resulted from it.
+Also, in terms of economic damages, you might be able to recover some or all of the wages that you lost as a result of not being able to work following your accident and the injury that resulted from it.
 Any other out-of-pocket costs that you incurred as a result of the accident will also fall under the umbrella of economic damages.

 In addition to these economic damages, you can also pursue monetary compensation for your non-economic damages.
 These damages are more subjective and compensate car accident victims for all of the pain and suffering they had to endure due to their injury or injuries.
 Accident victims can also claim damages for inconvenience, loss of enjoyment of life, and permanent damage or disability that resulted from the closed head injury.

 Finally, in some serious car accident cases, the accident victim might be able to make a personal injury claim for punitive damages.
 These damages intend to punish the at-fault driver for extreme carelessness or recklessness that caused the accident.
 Punitive damages also aim to discourage other drivers from similar careless and reckless activities and behaviors.